Five Tips for Hiring the Best Divorce Attorney

 - Prepare list of key questions before initial consultation

 - Obtain a written agreement with divorce attorney

 At the top of the list of tips associated with retaining the best divorce attorney is to take full advantage of the initial consultation with a prospective divorce attorney.
-As a matter of nearly ubiquitous practice in the United States, a divorce lawyer will schedule an initial consultation with you at no obligation and no cost.
+As a matter of nearly ubiquitous practice in the United States, a divorce lawyer will schedule a free initial consultation with you.

 The initial consultation provides you an opportunity to learn more about some of specifics associated with divorce law in your state.
 The session also permits you the ability to flesh out more information about a particular divorce attorney or divorce law firm.
 Some of the points of information you want to ascertain during a preliminary consult with prospective counsel include:

 - Overview of the experience of an attorney in representing clients in divorce matters, specifically marriage dissolution proceedings similar to your own.

 - Explanation of how an attorney's office or law firm will handle your affairs as a client, including who in the office will be your primary point of contact.

 - Specific information about fees and billing matters.